 The toll of being a sandwich caregiver

-The young Baby Boomers and Generation X members are just the beginning of the sandwich generations.
-The Millennials are going to start to feel it soon.
 With delayed childbearing becoming increasingly common, we’re going to see multiple generations who need care.
-As author Ada Calhoun has rightly pointed out, “there's a mid-life crisis facing Gen X women, and we're not giving it the attention it deserves.”
+As author Ada Calhoun has rightly pointed out, “there's a midlife crisis facing Gen X women, and we're not giving it the attention it deserves.”

 How our children will pay the price

-How are we supposed to handle this?
-How are we supposed to take care of ourselves, take care of our aging parents and take care of our children all at the same time?
-In all likelihood, the person who will suffer the most will be Susan herself, as she places the needs of her daughter and her aging mother before her own, and it will ultimately affect her own aging process.
+In all likelihood, the person who will suffer the most will be Susan herself, as she places the needs of her daughter and her aging mother before her own.
+Ultimately, this will affect her own aging process.

-So then, lets fast forward another 20 years.
-Susan is now 75 years old and her mother has since passed away.
-Lizzy is now 40-years-old and has two toddler children of her own.
 Susan should have been taking care of herself through her 50s and 60s to ensure that she would live a long and healthy life.
 However, she didn’t get the chance.
-She was so focussed on taking care of her own elderly mother, as well as a young adult child, that she never took care of herself.
-So now we find her, at 75, her body and mind more like that of an 85-year-old, and her own 40-year-old daughter is struggling to look after her two young children and support her mother as well.
-Susan has passed her own sandwich-generation plight onto her daughter.
+She was so focused on taking care of her own elderly mother, as well as a young adult child, that she never took care of herself.

 This will just continue to be an issue with each generation that comes one after another if we do not address the way in which we are supporting our families.